flocked/Anima/Sources/Anima/Documentation/Anima.docc/Animations.md

 decayAnimation.start()
 ```

-- **velocity**: You provide a velocity and the animation will increase or decrease the initial value depending on the velocity and will slow to a stop.
-This essentially provides the same "decaying" that `UIScrollView` does when you drag and let go.
+- **velocity**: You provide a velocity and the animation will increase or decrease it's value depending on the velocity and will slow to a stop.
+This essentially provides the same "decaying" that a scroll view does when you drag and let go.
 The animation is seeded with velocity, and that velocity decays over time.

 ```swift
 let decayAnimation = DecayAnimation(value: value, velocity: velocity)